-The librarian and the student librarians are always on hand to help out with finding titles, collating resources and supporting IT needs.
+Our Librarian, Miss White and the student librarians are always on hand to help out with finding titles, collating resources and supporting IT needs.
 We have over 5000 books for different reading levels and interests.

 We always try to keep up with curriculum and trends in both fiction and non-fiction and often take recommendations from our students: if we don’t have something in stock, just ask and we will see what we can do.
 Students can borrow up to two books at a time for two-week loan.

 The library has 20 desktop computers, 10 laptops, a 100” projector and screen.
 As we have regular library lessons across all year groups and curriculum areas, the students now have the facilities to enhance their group work and individual study time.

 Miss White, our Librarian, is supported by a wonderful team of student librarians who work really hard at break and lunch to keep the library functioning smoothly.
 We take on new librarians every September (Year 8, 9, 10, 11 and Sixth Form) and induct Year 7 librarians in the December, after they have settled into life at The Misbourne.
 If you would like to apply, please see Miss White for an application form.

 All librarians will be invited to attend team meetings and training updates in September, December, April and July.
 During this time you will learn transferrable skills which can be used on a CV, university and apprenticeship applications, or as the volunteering portion of your Duke of Edinburgh's Award evidence.
 Tasks such as tidying books, making displays, running clubs and events, arranging projects and updating our social media make this an interesting and worthwhile role.

 During break, lunchtimes and after school, students have access to a variety of activities:

 Paper Crafts: a crafty way to relax during the busy day.
 You can draw, colour and fold origami.